Ready to learn the secret to search engine optimization (SEO)?

 Already have a grasp on the SEO basics?
 Great!
 Let’s continue.

-A complete guide to SEO – and where search is heading in 2018 and beyond – is too hard to fit into one article.
+A complete guide to SEO – and where search is heading – would be impossible to fit into one article.

 Many factors impact your SEO success, including: